rickballard/CoCivium/insights/epistemology.md

 ## [8] Final Note: Toward Cognitive Integrity

 A society that values congruence must also value unknowing.
 Certainty is cheap.
 Integrity is expensive.
-CoCivium rewards the latter.
+CoCivium™ rewards the latter.

 ---